Table of Contents

 The Act on Real Estate Acquisition abolishes Act No. 357/1992 Sb. on Bequest Tax, Donation Tax and Tax of Real Estate Transfer.

-The Value Added Tax law is considered in the text that shall enter into force on January 1st, 2015
+The Value Added Tax law is effective in 2015, with some provisions that will enter into force on January 1st, 2016.

-In order to distinguish the not-for-profit form of a corporation from other forms with commercial activities, the term “association” is used as the closest one to the Czech term “spolek.”
+In order to distinguish the not-for-profit form of a corporation based on membership of natural and/or juridical persons from other legal forms with commercial activities, the term “association” is used as the closest one to the Czech term “spolek.”
 The formerly-used Czech term “občanské sdružení” was similarly translated as “association of citizens.”
+There are no significant differences between former and new associations, except that the Civil Code provides a more complex legal environment for membership-based NPOs, with many default provisions applicable if the association by-laws do not address certain situations.

-Previously there were strict rules governing the use of foundations’ assets, but these have been abolished.
+Previously there were strict rules governing the use of foundations’ assets, but the Civil Code abolishes these.

-The founder may also exclude, or prohibit, the possibility of entrepreneurial activities in the foundation’s incorporation documents.
+The founder may also exclude, or prohibit, the possibility of entrepreneurial activities in the foundation’s incorporation document (founder’s deed).

-The new Civil Code does not provide any timeframe for such a decision.
-Accordingly it may be made at any time after January 1, 2014.
+The Civil Code does not provide any timeframe for such a decision.
+Accordingly, the decision may be made at any time after January 1, 2014.

-Prior to January 2014 and the entry into force of the new Civil Code, it was allowed to establish foundations and funds exclusively to promote “publicly beneficial goals.”
+Prior to January 2014 and the entry into force of the Civil Code, it was allowed to establish foundations and funds exclusively to promote “publicly beneficial goals.”
 These goals were defined in the (now abolished) Law on Foundations and indirectly in the Income Tax Law as: development of spiritual values; protection of human rights and other humanitarian values; protection of the environment, cultural monuments and traditions; the development of science, education, physical education, and sports.
 Similarly, PBCs could be established for the purpose of rendering “publicly beneficial services” to the general public under well-known conditions that were the same for all beneficiaries (Law on PBCs Article 2).
 However, the law does not explicitly define which services are considered to be publicly beneficial.
-There was no mention of the concept of public benefit in the abolished Law on Associations.
+The concept of public benefit was not mentioned in the abolished Law on Associations.

 Social co-operatives are not considered NPOs for the purpose of exemption from the income tax of free of charge incomes (donations) on the site of the donor.
-This is expected to change after the adoption of a special Law on Public Benefit Status, since then the social co-operative is expected to be allowed to apply for the status under specific conditions, which will complement the requirements of the Law on Commercial Corporations.
+This may change after the adoption of a special Law on Public Benefit Status, since the social co-operatives are expected to be allowed to apply for the Status under specific conditions, which will complement the requirements of the Law on Commercial Corporations.

 There is an ongoing debate between legal experts about the way in which the new Civil Code should be interpreted with regard to provisions for foundations and those for funds.
 Both the foundation and fund are legal forms within the category of fundaciae.
 Accordingly, some argue that the provisions for foundations should be applicable to funds as well.
-Others argue that if there is no explicit reference to the application of provisions for foundations, they do not automatically apply to funds.
-In contrast, in provisions that address the registered institute, the Civil Code directly refers to a set of provisions for foundations as applicable to the registered institute.
+Others argue that if there is no explicit reference as regards application of provisions for foundations, these do not automatically apply to funds.
+In contrast, in provisions that address the registered institute, the Civil Code directly refers to a set of provisions for foundations as applicable to registered institutes.

 Under new private law regulations in force since January 2014, it is no longer possible to dissolve an association without liquidating its assets.

-Additional legal regulations for associations and their dissolution are anticipated in the Act on Public Benefit Status, which is expected to pass the Czech Parliament in 2014.
+Additional legal regulations for associations and their dissolution are anticipated to appear in the Act on Public Benefit Status.
+It was expected to pass the Czech Parliament in 2014.
+However, such a Bill is presently not on the agenda of the Government.

 Note that some provisions of the new Civil Code are there to facilitate the use of incorporation documents created before the new Civil Code entered into force.
-This is mainly the case of foundations and funds established before January 1, 2014, whose incorporations documents may not be simply changed by decisions of statutory or other bodies of the entities themselves.
+This is mainly the case of foundations and funds established before January 1, 2014, whose incorporations documents were not simply amendable by decisions of statutory or other bodies of the entities themselves.

 These foundations (with a closed or circumscribed set of beneficiaries) are excluded from the category of publicly beneficial taxpayers.
 The same holds true for the social co-operative, which is counted among commercial corporations in spite of the requirements on its publicly beneficial purpose (Income Tax Law Articles 17(a)(1), 2(f)).